Corporate

 Imagine you’re talking to a stadium packed with all DISW employees—more than 20,000 of us.
 What’s your one message to us regarding cloud and SaaS?

 What I would say are three things in terms of our cloud and SaaS transformation and our story.
 First, I would say that it is critical to do this for our customers.
 As our customers’ daily activities change, we must ensure we are giving them software and solutions that meet their needs today and in the near future.
-To do that, we need to provide software that is competitive, connected, and in real-time, because that is what their businesses are becoming – more connected to in real-time.
-To ensure our software and what we offer to our customers are cutting-edge in terms of capabilities and experience.
+To do that, we need to provide software that is competitive, connected, and real-time, because that is what their businesses are becoming — more connected, more real-time.
+We must ensure our software and what we offer to our customers are cutting-edge in terms of capabilities and experience.

 The second thing I would say is that doing this transformation is going to be fun.
 We get to look at all the great stuff we already have in our portfolio and make changes.
 This is exciting from a technological standpoint because there are many remarkable things you can do using the latest technology.
 For example, cloud services, predictive and generative AI, and machine learning.
 The process of updating our software is exciting, as is learning new technologies.
 It is also fun because we are selling our software differently.
 It is a new learning process, but we were able to stand up there and say, “Hey, we’ve got something unique in the market.”
 We have massive differentiation with what we build, but we are also providing it to customers in a way that really makes it more meaningful and distinct from a competitor.

 Third, I would say that it is a substantial change.
 A big change does not happen overnight; rather, it is a process.
 We need to be able to take measured risks in that process.
 We need to be agile.
 To make sure that everything we do is the right thing for us in the future, we need to really check everything we do and ask ourselves if it is the right thing to do.
 Is it aligned with what we see our business as being in the future?
 And if you think there is something we need to change, then let us change it.
-Let us gather data.
-Let us make educated decisions.
-Let us test things and see what works and what does not, then adapt as we move forward.
-So, I would say those were the three main things I would say.
-First, it is all for the customers, great capabilities, and experience.
+Let’s gather data, make educated decisions, test things and see what works and what does not, then adapt as we move forward.
+So, I would say those are the three main things.
+First, it is all to deliver great capabilities and experience for customers.
 Second, it is going to be an amazing ride doing this for everyone.
-And the third thing is to do it well, we will have to get uncomfortable, take risks, and be agile and data driven.
+And third, to do it well, we will have to get uncomfortable, take risks, and be agile and data-driven.

 What does the world think of Siemens when it comes to software?
 What about Siemens software would surprise people?

-The second bucket is our future and potential customers.
-We do not have them yet, but we need to look at them as individuals and companies.
+The second bucket is our future and potential customers, who we need to look at as individuals and companies.
 We want to and can provide value to them, and we need to communicate that to them.
 Now, it is not that we have not done that.
-We have started talking about the Xcelerator brand in our portfolio value and in a lot of brand marketing.
+We have started talking about the Xcelerator brand in our portfolio value and in a lot of our brand marketing.
 Siemens has a remarkably high brand recall.
 When you test the market to see whether people associate terms like Xcelerator, digital threads, and digital twins with us, there is an extremely high association.
 That is promising, but we must engage more with those customers, especially when doing SaaS.
 This is because SaaS allows quick trials.
 You can reach out to customers who have not bought from us before.
 They are part of the supply chain of customers who buy from us.
 There is a bunch of stuff we can do in the ecosystem with that.
-If I had to grade us, I would say existing customers’ understanding of our SaaS is 8 out of 10.
-There’s little room for us to do better with customers.
+If I had to grade us, I would say existing customers’ understanding of our SaaS is 8 out of 10, so there’s little room for us to do better.
 With our prospects, I would say we are 6 out of 10, so there is a lot more work to be done on that side.

 Can you situate the cloud in a broader context and compare it to other big computing paradigm shifts, and what’s going to become of edge processing?
 Will the cloud eventually subsume everything?